SmartBear/cucumberstudio-issue-tracker/README.md

 # Hiptest issue tracker
-This repository tracks bugs and feature requests for Hiptest, BDD-enthusiastic testing platform, for Agile and DevOps teams.
+This repository tracks bugs and feature requests for Hiptest, BDD-enthusiastic testing platform for Agile and DevOps teams.
 To open a new support issue, click on the Issues tab and then the New Issue button.

 ## Before opening a new issue